Want to say hello in Japanese? Good! Greetings are the first thing you should KNOW if you’re learning Japanese. The 3 most common are:

 “Saikin” means recently.
 And “dou” means “How?”
 But, this is just another one of many ways of saying “what’s up” or “what’s new” or “what’s recent?”

-If you enter a store or a business in Japan, they will yell this out.
-Take it as a “welcome” or a “Come in!”
+If you enter a store or a restaurant in Japan, they will yell this out.
+Take it as a “welcome.”
 Sometimes, shop staff will yell “irrashaimase” not only to entrants but to people walking by in order to get them to come in.
 In that case, it’s more of a “Come in!”